rcmtcristian/Smash-client-API/README.md

 ## Lessons learned
 How to undertand more DRY and implement methods to and extent With this application, I learned to create a REST API on the server using Cors and Express.
-I this application pushed to be more creative on how i organized the character data so that it can be used in a versatile manner, such as when boding images to ids, or when using tools like Postman to ensure proper routing.
+This application pushed to be more creative on how i organized the character data so that it can be used in a versatile manner, such as when boding images to IDs.

 ## Tech